 “Without your assistance, that would not be possible.
 I am grateful for it, as I’m sure my grandmother will be once I am able to tell her—“

 “Ah,” he grimaced slightly.
-“If you would, Miss Redley –please do not mention this help to her at all.
-Northlanders are notoriously proud and concerned about appearances as well as favors given by strangers, and in particular strangers like myself.
+“If you would, Miss Redley — please do not mention this help to her at all.
+Northlanders are notoriously proud and concerned about appearances as well as favors given by strangers like myself.
 It would be better to say nothing of this.”

-Elanore was taken aback by the request, but seeing the slight frown on the man’s face, did not push the matter further.
-“Then sir, I shall mention nothing of having met you to my Grandmother.”
+Elanore was taken aback by the request.
+But she saw the slight frown on the man’s face and had the sense not to push the matter further.
+“Then I shall mention nothing of having met you to my Grandmother.”

 A long silence followed, ending finally when the Count cleared his throat.
-“I think it’s best to send Hastings with you, who has some business in town.
+“I think it’s best to send Hastings with you.
+He has some business in town.
 It would be easy to give the appearance that he saw you upon the road and wished to provide a ride.”

 She nodded, accepting this suggestion.
 At that moment, Hastings magically reappeared at Elanore’s side.
 “My apologies, sir, for being delayed.
 The driver was sleeping.”

-Elanore wondered at the man’s ability to appear from nowhere at the most convenient of times.
-It was apparent that the audience was over, but in spite of Hastings apparent readiness to leave, she belabored over the matter of how to appropriately thank the Count.
+Elanore wondered at the older gentleman’s ability to appear from nowhere at the most convenient of times.
+It was apparent that the audience was over, but in spite of Hastings’ apparent readiness to leave, she belabored over the matter of how to appropriately thank the Count.

 “Yes, sir?”